 I did not see

-– 2 zoos: Zinaire Animal Park (sounds good) and Zoo du Bangr Wesoogo (in city and poor)
+Ouagadougou Zoo – 2 zoos: Zinaire Animal Park (sounds good) and Zoo du Bangr Wesoogo (in city and poor)

 Memorial to the Martyrs

 BOBO DIOULASSO (pop 903,887 2019) second-largest city and the cultural capital of Burkina Faso).
-Southwest of country (Black Volta Region) with the lushest and most culturally diverse section of the country.
+Southwest of the country (Black Volta Region) with the lushest and most culturally diverse section of the country.

 Occupied by the French in 1897.
-In 1927 the French razed the old village of Tunuma and the other settlements but Sia proper survives today as the Dioulasoba neighborhood, by the widening of streets in successive urban renewal projects.
+In 1927 the French razed the old village of Tunuma and the other settlements but Sia proper survives today as the Dioulasoba neighbourhood, through the widening of streets in successive urban renewal projects.
 Between 1926 and 1929, the French colonial government constructed a typical European grid pattern of new avenues and streets in the city, intersected by diagonals radiating from a center, with square urban lots between them.
 This established the framework for the modern city center.

 Tropical wet and dry climate – dry season October to April and temperatures exceeding 38 °C, average rain of 40 in annually.